KriztoferY/cppdsa-queue/README.md

 $ ./clean-build.sh
 ```

-⚠️ **WARNING** : It permanently removes all three/four subdirectories created during a build process.
+⚠️ **WARNING** : It permanently removes all three subdirectories created during a build process.
 So use it with caution if you choose to save any other files at those locations.

 ## For Developers & Contributors